Asalamu’alaykum wa rahmatullahi wa barakatu ladies,

 And I’m not surprised.
 And neither should you be (so chin up!).

-It’s not that your incapable, you’re doing it wrong, or that its just a clause that as a homeschool mother you need to just accept living in utter chaos.
+It’s not that you are incapable, you’re doing it wrong, or that it’s just a clause that as a homeschool mother you need to just accept living in utter chaos.

 NOT AT ALL.